-Each year, the Rob Wolf Outstanding Senior Award is presented to a senior mechanical engineering student at the Mechanical and Aerospace Engineering Awards Ceremony.
+Each year, the Rob Wolf Outstanding Senior Award is presented to a senior mechanical engineering student at the Honors & Awards Banquet.
 This award is in memory of Rob Wolf, a 1997 graduate of the Department of Mechanical Engineering and was created to recognize students who excel academically while taking an active role in department, college, university or community organizations.
 It is considered one of the highest recognitions for students in Mechanical Engineering.

 All students who plan to graduate within the next academic year are eligible to apply for this award.
 In order to be considered for the award, students must have a 3.00 minimum Cumulative GPA and meet at least two of the following criteria:

 - The student must have been active in a professional society or honorary society.